 We used the Adam optimizer \cite{kingma2014adam} with $\beta_1=0.9$ and $\beta_2=0.999$.
 In the prefetching step, the learning rate was set to $\alpha=1e^{-4}$ and the weight decay to $1e^{-5}$, while in the reranking step these were set to $1e^{-5}$ and to $1e^{-2}$ for fine-tuning SciBERT, respectively.
 The models were trained on eight NVIDIA GeForce RTX 2080 Ti 11GB GPUs and tested on two Quadro RTX 8000 GPUs.

-\textbf{Evaluation Metrics} We evaluated the recommendation performance using the Mean Reciprocal Rank (MRR) \cite{Voorhees99thetrec-8} and the Recall@K, consistent with previous work \cite{medic-snajder-2020-improved,10.1145/3383583.3398534,jeong2019context}.
+\textbf{Evaluation Metrics} We evaluated the recommendation performance using the Mean Reciprocal Rank (MRR) \cite{Voorhees99thetrec-8} and the Recall@K (R@K for short), consistent with previous work \cite{medic-snajder-2020-improved,10.1145/3383583.3398534,jeong2019context}.
 The MRR measures the reciprocal rank of the actually cited paper among the recommended candidates, averaged over multiple queries.